 The State Department of Conservation and Land Management (now known as the Department of Environment and Conservation) conducted several research programs and initiated the establishment of orchards from which they could select seed from high performing species and individual trees.

 The R&D program was given a strong boost by Western Power's interest in the creation of the Integrated Wood Processing facility, a project that tested methodologies for production of energy, eucalyptus oil and activated carbon.
 When Western Power was disaggregated into three components of the energy chain, Verve Energy became the relevant authority for development of the IWP project.
-They continue today in developing "Mallee BioEnergy" and responding to the evolving policy framework that supports renewable energy.

 This web site has been designed principally for use by farmers, growers and students.
 Those wishing to know more about industry opportunities are welcome to contact the Oil Mallee Association for further information.